microsoft/FabricRTIWorkshop/docs/workshop.md

 ![alt text](assets/fabrta9.png)
 4. Click **Run all** at the top left to start generating streaming events.
 5. Wait a few minutes for the first code cell to finish and it will proceed to next code cells automatically.
-6. Scroll down to the last code cell and it should begin to print the generated syntetic events in JSON format.
+6. Scroll down to the last code cell and it should begin to print the generated synthetic events in JSON format.

 ## 7. Define destination in the Eventstream